Mark Todd (equestrian): Comeback

-On 25 January 2008, Horse & Hound announced online that Mark Todd was to make a return to Eventing eight years after he retired in Sydney.
+On 25 January 2008, Horse & Hound announced online that Todd would make a return to eventing eight years after he retired in Sydney.
 He purchased a 10-year-old grey called Gandalf to campaign for selection to ride at the 2008 Summer Olympics.
-His comeback was sponsored by New Zealand Bloodstock.

-On 19 May 2008, Todd placed sixth at a three-day equestrian event in Saumur, France.
-Subsequently, achieving qualification and selection for the Olympics, he put up one of the best performances of the NZ team, in what was only his eighth competition in eight years.
-The New Zealand team finished fifth, and Todd managed the second best individual performance for the team, coming in 17th overall.
+At the 2008 Olympics in Beijing, the New Zealand team finished fifth, and Todd placed 17th individually.

-Following Beijing, Todd competed for the inaugural Express Eventing International Cup on Gandalf.
-However, three refusals in the show jumping portion resulted in a poor placing.
-In February 2009, Todd announced that he was making a full return to elite level eventing, basing himself in England with a team of up to 8 horses including Gandalf.
+In February 2009, Todd announced that he was making a full return to elite level eventing, basing himself in England with a team of up to eight horses including Gandalf.

 Competing at the 2012 Summer Olympics, Todd became the second oldest New Zealand Olympian in history.

 In the 2013 New Year Honours, Todd was appointed a Knight Companion of the New Zealand Order of Merit for services to equestrian sport.
 His investiture at Buckingham Palace in May 2013 took place only days after the death of his father, Norm.

-Todd got selected to represent New Zealand at the 2016 Summer Olympics.
+Todd was selected to represent New Zealand at the 2016 Summer Olympics.
 Once again he became the second oldest New Zealand Olympian in history, as the fellow equestrian Julie Brougham made her Olympic debut at the age of 62.
 At the Games held in Rio de Janeiro, Brazil, Todd finished 4th in the team competition and 7th individually.
-Todd was the last team member to compete in the jumping phase, however, he uncharacteristically dropped four rails.
+Todd was the last team member to compete in the jumping phase, however, he dropped four rails.
 As a result, New Zealand team missed out on a possible gold medal.
 Todd later described this outcome as one of the biggest lows of his career.

+In 2019, Todd was an inaugural inductee into the Equestrian Sports New Zealand Hall of Fame.